Julian-Gallegos/reading-notes/reading-class-14.md

-# Read Class 14: The decline of women in computer science and
+# Read Class 14: The decline of women in computer science and the importance of workplace diversity
   [Link back to main reading notes page](https://julian-gallegos.github.io/reading-notes/)